genotrance/px/docs/architecture.md

   the asyncio event loop for seconds or indefinitely on slow or locked filesystems (see issue #268).

+## File descriptor limits (`raise_nofile_limit`)

+On Unix systems the OS enforces a per-process limit on open file descriptors (`RLIMIT_NOFILE`).
+Default soft limits are low — 256 on macOS when launched via `launchd`, 1024 on Linux — while a proxy server can easily exceed these under moderate load.
+Each CONNECT tunnel consumes up to 4 FDs (client socket, dup'd client FD for the relay, `socket.fromfd` dup of the upstream socket, and the original curl socket).
+Plain HTTP connections use 2 FDs each.

+`raise_nofile_limit()` in `main.py` raises the soft limit toward `min(hard_limit, 65536)` at startup, before the server accepts connections.
+Both the main process (`run_pool`) and each spawned worker (`start_worker`) call it independently since `spawn`-mode children do not inherit the parent's resource limits.

+On macOS, `kern.maxfilesperproc` may silently reject values above the kernel cap even when they are below the nominal hard limit.
+The function uses a step-down fallback sequence (8192, 4096, 2048, 1024) until one succeeds.
+If the final soft limit is below 1024, a warning is printed.

+This is not applicable on Windows — Windows handles are not subject to `RLIMIT_NOFILE`.

 ## Kerberos ticket management (`px.kerberos`)

 On Linux and macOS, upstream Kerberos (NEGOTIATE) authentication requires a